 People talk about the abysmal quality of self-published work.
 It’s true: A lot of it is junk from one cover to another.
 But not all of it.

-My books have won twenty-four awards at contests for indie-presses.
+As of this 2015 update, my books have won thirty awards at contests for indie-presses.
 I have judged one such contest.
 I’m not allowed to say anything about that contest, but I will say that the best of the indie-produced books far exceeded the quality of books published by the majors.

 What is the point of this diatribe?
 Everyone needs to create a path which will allow him or her to attain goals, while maintaining one’s soul.
 Anne’s and Ruth’s article gave some suggestions.
 Will Meyerhofer’s article gives others.